shlizee/TimeAwarePC/README.md

 ## Tutorial

-Follow along the tutorial.py to get a quick tutorial of the main functionalities of this library.
+See the [tutorial.py](todo) to get a quick tutorial of the main functionalities of this library.

 ## Documentation